jeremenichelli/personal-site/posts/2020-07-21-google-fonts-self-host-web-fonts.md

 Authors of typefaces usually provide glyphs and features for different usages and languages.
 The best solution is to create new font files containing only the ones your project needs.

-_A great way to find out what your font files contain is to visit [wakamaifondue](wakamaifondue) and drop them there.
+_A great way to find out what your font files contain is to visit [wakamaifondue][wakamaifondue] and drop them there.
 You will get a list of all symbols and features._

 An important part of this is the **unicode range**, the group of symbols your project needs.
-Tools like [glyphhanger](glyphhanger) can crawl the pages of your site and return the glyphs they are using.
+Tools like [glyphhanger][glyphhanger] can crawl the pages of your site and return the glyphs they are using.

 Another option, specially if you were already using Google Fonts is to rely on the unicode range they use to compress their font files.